 National Art Education Association Student Chapter

 UNM’s Student Chapter of the National Art Education Association is the university-level affiliate of the National Art Education Association (NAEA) and the New Mexico Art Education Association (NMAEA).
 The student chapter under undergraduate student leadership concentrates on community building and connecting UNM art education students to professional resources and networks at the local, regional, and national level.
 The student chapter also coordinates with the AEGSA group to sponsor monthly events including speakers, site visits, gallery crawls, and creative workshops.

 Gigi Schroeder Yu, PhD is an assistant professor in art education in the art department at the University of New Mexico.
 She has also previously taught at Millikin University and DePaul University.
 Yu has over 20 years of experience teaching art...

-The Smithsonian American Art Museum holds five of Dr. Masley’s engravings in their collection.
-Images of Dr. Masley’s work can be seen on-line.
+The Smithsonian American Art Museum holds five of Masley’s engravings in its collection; the Minnesota Historical Society has 21 of his artworks in its collection.
+Images of Dr. Masley’s work can be seen here, here, and here.

 UNM Art Education has determined that its curriculum meets the state educational requirements for licensure or certification in New Mexico.
 UNM Art Education has not made the determination that its curriculum meets the state education requirements for licensure or certification in all other states, and students interesting in exploring reciprocity in teaching licensure in another state need to contact the licensing organization for that state.